kathrinmzl/LoanGuard/README.md

 **Business Requirement 2: Predictive Model (Machine Learning)**
 - Develop a **binary classification model** to predict whether a loan applicant is likely to default.
-- Additionally, show the **probability of default** to support the credit team in decision-making.
+- Show the **probability of default** to support the credit team in decision-making.
 - Evaluate model performance and feature importance for transparency and reliability.

-**Business Requirement 3: Clustering Model (Machine Learning) - Optional**
+**Business Requirement 3: Clustering Model (Machine Learning)**
 - Group borrowers into risk-based clusters to segment borrowers by credit behavior and improve tailored intervention strategies.
 - Analyze and visualize cluster characteristics to understand risk profiles.
 - Visualize cluster assignments to facilitate understanding by stakeholders.
-(OPTIONAL)

 ## ML Business Case

 #### **Binary Classification Model — Loan Default Prediction**

 We aim to develop a **supervised** machine learning model that predicts whether a loan applicant will default or not.
-In addition to the binary outcome, the model will provide a **probability of default** to support the credit risk team in decision-making.
+In addition to the binary outcome, the model provides a **probability of default** to support the credit risk team in decision-making.

 - **Goal:** Predict if a borrower will default on their loan (`loan_status`) and provide the associated probability of default.
 - **Model type:** Supervised — Binary Classification.
-- **Input features:** All borrower demographic and financial attributes
+- **Input features:** Borrower demographic and financial attributes
-- **Model choice:** To be determined after experimentation.
-Candidate models include Logistic Regression, Random Forest, and Gradient Boosting.
+- **Model choice:** After experimentation, a **Random Forest** model was chosen as the best-performing and most interpretable model.
 - **Success metrics (on both training and test sets):**
   - Recall for default ≥ 0.75 – to minimize false negatives (high-risk borrowers predicted as safe)
   - F1 score ≥ 0.60 – ensures a balance between recall and precision
 - **Failure conditions:**
   - Strong degradation of performance on test data vs. train data → indicates overfitting.
-  - Large imbalance between precision and recall → unreliable predictions.
+  - Large imbalance between precision and recall → predictions may not be reliable for business decisions.
 - **Output definition:**
   - Binary prediction (`0` = no default, `1` = default).
   - Probability of default (e.g., 0.76 = 76% chance of default) to guide credit risk decisions.
 - **Heuristics:** Traditionally, financial institutions rely on fixed credit scores or manual reviews to assess loan risk.
 The model should be used to prioritize risk review and support decision-making (not to fully automate rejections).
-Thresholds for action should be set in consultation with credit risk stakeholders to balance loss prevention and borrower impact.
+Thresholds for action should be determined in consultation with the credit risk team to balance loss prevention and borrower impact.

-#### **Clustering Model — Borrower Segmentation (Optional)**
+#### **Clustering Model — Borrower Segmentation**

-We plan to explore an **unsupervised** clustering model to group borrowers with similar credit and loan characteristics.
+We implemented an **unsupervised** clustering model to group borrowers with similar credit and loan characteristics.
-This segmentation will help the credit and retention teams tailor communication, product offerings, and risk mitigation strategies.
+This segmentation helps the credit and retention teams tailor communication, product offerings, and risk mitigation strategies.

 - **Goal:** Identify distinct borrower segments based on credit behavior and financial characteristics.
 - **Model type:** Unsupervised — Clustering.
-- **Input features:** Selected normalized numerical and encoded categorical variables that reflect borrower behavior and financial profile.
+- **Input features:** Borrower demographic and financial attributes
-- **Model choice:** To be determined after exploration (likely K-Means or Hierarchical Clustering).
+- **Model choice:** **K-Means**
 - **Success metrics:**
   - Average silhouette score ≥ 0.45
-  - Clusters should be interpretable and distinct in profile characteristics.
+  - Clusters are interpretable and distinct in profile characteristics.
 - **Failure conditions:**
   - Model suggests more than 15 clusters → difficult to interpret or apply in business context.
   - Clusters are not meaningfully distinct (overlapping feature distributions).
 - **Output definition:**
-  - Cluster assignments appended to the dataset as an additional categorical column (`ClusterID`).
+  - Cluster assignments appended to the dataset as an additional categorical column (`Clusters`).
-  - Each borrower belongs to one cluster (e.g., 0, 1, 2, …).
+  - Each borrower belongs to one cluster (0, 1, or 2).
-- **Heuristics:** Currently, no formal segmentation process exists.
+  - Cluster characteristics:
+    - **Cluster 0:** Borrowers with a history of previous defaults, mostly renters, moderate income, highest default rate (high-risk).
+    - **Cluster 1:** Borrowers with no history of previous defaults, who mostly rent, lower to mid-range incomes, moderate default rates (middle-risk).
+    - **Cluster 2:** Borrowers with no history of previous defaults, who primarily have mortgages, higher incomes, rarely default (low-risk).
+- **Heuristics:** This clustering provides a systematic segmentation where previously none existed.
+The results can inform targeted risk interventions and product offerings.

 ## Dashboard Design TODO Anpassen je nachdem was wirklich drin ist

 The dashboard will be developed in **Streamlit** and designed to guide the user from business understanding to actionable insights and model-based predictions.
-It will consist of **five main pages**, each mapped to specific business requirements.
+It will consist of **six main pages**, each mapped to specific business requirements.

 The goal of the dashboard is to provide both **descriptive insights** and **predictive intelligence** to support data-driven decisions in **loan management and credit risk assessment**.
 It will serve two main user groups: